Quantum dynamical characterization and simulation of topological phases with high-order band inversion surfaces: High-order band inversion surfaces and topological characterization

-where ${\mathrm T}_{\mathcal{M}}[\mathbf{f}]=\frac{\Gamma[(m+1)/2]}{2\pi^{(m+1)/2}}\frac{1}{m!}\int_{\mathcal{M}}\hat{\mathbf{f}}(\mathbf{k})[\mathrm{d}\hat{\mathbf{f}}(\mathbf{k})]^m$ is the topological invariant of the vector field $\mathbf{f}$ on the $m$D manifold $\mathcal{M}$ (see details of proof in Supplementary Material~\cite{Supplement}).
-Two points are worthwhile to mention for the dimension reduction process: (i) The configurations of the high-order BISs are sharply different if choosing different components ($h_{i}$) of the Hamiltonian for definition, with two typical cases shown in Fig.~\ref{fig:high-order BIS} (a) and (b), respectively, where we particularly sketch the dimension reduction from $3$ dimensions to $0$ dimension. (ii) If there are no momenta, on which the chosen components equal to zero, the corresponding system is topologically trivial.
+where ${\mathrm T}_{\mathcal{M}}[\bold{f}]=\frac{\Gamma[(m+1)/2]}{2\pi^{(m+1)/2}}\frac{1}{m!}\int_{\mathcal{M}}\hat{ \bf{f}}(\bf{k})[\mathrm{d}\hat{\bf{f}}(\mathbf{k})]^m$ is the topological invariant of the vector field $\bf{f}$ on the $m$D manifold $\mathcal{M}$ (see details of proof in Appendix A) and characterizes the integer times that $\hat{\mathbf{f}}$ covers over the corresponding spherical surface $S^{m}$ when $\mathbf{k}$ runs over $\mathcal{M}$.
+Eq. (\ref{eq:T_BZ=T_nBIS}) shows a correspondence that maps the classification of bulk topology to the characterization on the $n\text{-BIS}$.
+This correspondence is valid for any high-order BISs.
+In addition, two points are worthwhile to mention for the dimension reduction process.
+Firstly, the configurations of the high-order BISs are sharply different if choosing different components ($h_{i}$) of the Hamiltonian for the definition in Eq.~\eqref{highorderBIS}, with two typical cases being illustrated in Fig.~\ref{fig:high-order BIS} (a) and (b), respectively, where we particularly sketch the dimension reduction from $3$D to $0$D in the last three steps.
+Secondly, whenever the BIS of any certain order does not exist in the BZ, the corresponding system is topologically trivial.

-The highest-order $d$-BIS is obtained for $n=d$, and consists of a finite number of momentum points.
-The corresponding topological invariant ${\mathrm T}_{d\text{-BIS}}[h_{i_d}]$ only depends on a finite number of momentum points
+The highest-order $d$-BIS is of zero dimension and is obtained for $n=d$, and consists of a finite number of momentum points.
+Thus the corresponding topological invariant ${\mathrm T}_{d\text{-BIS}}[h_{i_d}]$ only depends on a finite number of momentum points

 where $j$ corresponds to different sectors of the $d$-BIS.
 The subscripts $L_j$ and $R_j$ are the left- and right-hand points of the $j$th sector, respectively.
 They appear in pairs due to the fermion doubling theorem~\cite{FD}.
 The \textit{Left} and the \textit{Right} depend on the direction of the integral path on the $1$D ($d-1$)-BIS.
-This formula is similar to the Brouwer degree of the map ${\mathbf h}({\mathbf k})$ from ${\mathbf k}$ space to ${\mathbf{h}}$ space~\cite{PKNAWSA11.788}.
-The computation of the topological invariant on highest-order BIS is considerably simplified.
+This formula is similar to the Brouwer degree of the map ${\mathbf h}({\mathbf k})$ from ${\mathbf k}$ space to ${\mathbf{h}}$ space~\cite{PKNAWSA11.788} and it maps the classification of bulk topology to the characterization in zero dimension.
+In this case, the computation of the topological invariant can be greatly optimized.
+In the following we further apply the dimension reduction based on high-order BISs to the dynamical characterization of topological phases.